katiehuangx/Portfolio-Guide/README.md

 An analysis of TMDb movie data to understand the relationship between budget and revenue, find out the most popular genres, and which actor acted in highest revenue movies.

 **Key Learning:**
-- Libraries: Pandas, Numpy, Matplotlib
-- Explored and cleaned data by handling missing values and duplications.
 - Split multiple values and explode them into individual rows.
 - Visualized data using histograms, scatter plots and bar plots.
 - Draw conclusions by asking questions such as